shwestrick/mpl-1brc/README.md

 At the moment, my guess is that better parsing and hashing would lead to the biggest performance improvements.
-Avoiding the intermediate copy of the whole file into an array would also be a big win.
+(We're getting great scalability, but single-core performance is a little slow.)
+I suspect also that avoiding copying the whole file into an array would be a big win.